-“Southern trees bear a strange fruit/ Blood on the leaves and blood at the root/ Black bodies swayin’ in the Southern breeze/ Strange fruit hangin’ from the popular trees.”
+“Southern trees bear a strange fruit/ Blood on the leaves and blood at the root/ Black bodies swayin’ in the Southern breeze/ Strange fruit hangin’ from the poplar trees.”
 “Strange Fruit” is a brutal, haunting dirge, especially in Billie Holiday’s iconic version.
 Considering the song’s release date of 1939, it seems remarkable that it was ever recorded, much less that it became Holiday’s signature and a national anthem against lynching.

 But although Holiday made the song famous, she didn’t write it.
 The story of the man wrote the song’s lyrics and music was for a long time obscured.
 Abel Meeropol (1903-1986) was his name, a first generation Jewish New Yorker who worked as a teacher, union activist, lyricist, and screenwriter.
 He was also a Communist Party member at a time when the party was one of the few white-dominated organizations campaigning for civil rights.
 As Nancy Kovaleff Baker details, Meeropol was very active in radical and Popular Front cultural activities; his plea for racial tolerance, “The House I Live In,” was made famous by the young Frank Sinatra.